Strengths and weaknesses. We all have them. What one person might define as strengths, another person would call weaknesses.

 2. Don’t fight your strengths

 Sometimes, people don’t like their strengths, and they try to fight them.
 A perfect example of this that I’ve run into many times while coaching clients is the introvert.
 Introverts, by nature, enjoy being alone.
 A lot of people view this as a negative characteristic, but that’s not so.
-For example, introverts typically a better listener and observer; plus, some studies have connected introverts as gifted and being able to think about solving problems better than their extroverted peers.
+For example, introverts typically better listeners and observers; plus, some studies have connected introverts as gifted and being able to think about solving problems better than their extroverted peers.

 Stop fighting your strengths and make them work for you.